AOSSIE-Org/MindTheWord/README.md

  - Enable "Developer mode"
  - Drag  `dist/chrome` folder into the browser or click "Load unpacked extension" and select the `dist/chrome` folder.

- Note: Recent versions of chrome _(percisely after chrome 73)_ have shown CORS error in the development environment.
+ Note: Recent versions of chrome _(precisely after chrome 73)_ have shown CORS error in the development environment.
 This can be overcomed by launching chrome with `google-chrome --user-data-dir --disable-web-security`.
 If using chromium or any other distro of chrome, use the same flags.
 Please ensure that while using this flag, all instances of chrome have to be closed.

 #### Loading in Firefox
- - Open Firefox and type `about:debugging` in the address bar
+ - Open Firefox and type `about: debugging` in the address bar
  - Click on `Load Temporary Add-on...`
  - Navigate and select the `dist/firefox` folder.

 #### Loading in Edge
  - Download and install the [Microsoft Extension Toolkit](https://www.microsoft.com/en-in/p/microsoft-edge-extension-toolkit/9nblggh4txvb)
-  - Follow the [Explanatory video](https://youtu.be/d0dHdOfjhRA) to port the Chrome extension from `dist/chrome` into a `Edge` supported extension
+  - Follow the [Explanatory video](https://youtu.be/d0dHdOfjhRA) to port the Chrome extension from `dist/chrome` into an `Edge` supported extension

 Testing